Saeer-jan/ml_project/README.md

 Welcome to my Machine Learning Project Repository!

 This repository is dedicated to my journey in learning and building machine learning projects.
-I’ll keep uploading more ML projects here over time — stay tuned! 🌟
+I’ll continue to upload more ML projects here over time — stay tuned! 🌟

 🏠 House Price Prediction (Linear Regression)
 The first project in this repository is a House Price Prediction model.
 It predicts the price of houses based on various features using a Linear Regression algorithm.

 ### Files
-##house_price_prediction.py — Python script that:
+## house_price_prediction.py — Python script that:

 Reads the dataset (USA_Housing.csv)